OpenStickCommunity/Hardware/USB Passthrough Board/Vendor resources/README.md

 Connect the other end of the third JST 2.00mm 2pin cable to the socket labeled `OPTION 6` on the RP2040 Advanced Breakout Board.

-Congradulations!
+Congratulations!
 You have now connected the USB passthrough board to your RP2040 Advanced Breakout Board!

 ![Step_08](https://github.com/OpenStickCommunity/Hardware/blob/main/USB%20Passthrough%20Board/Vendor%20resources/Assets/Step_08.JPG)